TheochemUI/eOn/docs/source/install/index.md

 # Installation

-Eon is divided up into two separate programs: a server and a client.
+eOn is divided up into two separate programs: a server and a client.
 The client does most of the computation (e.g. saddle searches, minimizations, and molecular dynamics) while the server creates the input for the client and processes its results.